Disney California Adveture is celebrating "Frozen Fun" in the Hollywood Land area of the Park.

 Sorcerer’s Workshop : For hands-on fun, this is the place to go.
 As you enter, you can try your hand at creating your own animation.
 Next you’ll enter the Beast’s Library.
 Prominently displayed on a shelf is the glass-encased Enchanted Rose.
 As the petals fall, wait and watch the sequence of events that follow.
 In the library, you can take a personality test, conducted by Lumiere and Cogsworth, to see which character you resemble.
 You may discover that there’s a bit of a Disney villain lurking within.
 In Ursula’s Grotto, you can voice a scene from the Little Mermaid, and then listen as it’s played back with you doing the vocals.

-Character Close-Up: In the Character Close Up area (which used to host character meet & greets), you'll find the Toy Story Zoetrope.
+Character Close-Up: In the Character Close Up area, you'll find the Toy Story Zoetrope.
 This large carousel-like disc, features three-dimensional versions of your favorite Toy Story characters and creates the illusion of movement (animation) by spinning and using strobe lights.

 Turtle Talk with Crush: This interactive show with everybody’s favorite turtle from Finding Nemo, who appears on the screen to look at all “the humans in the human tank”.
 Through some amazing technology, Crush is able to interact with the children in the audience.